netenglabs/suzieq/docs/inventory.md

 ### <a name='source-netbox'></a>Netbox

 [Netbox](https://netbox.readthedocs.io/en/stable/) is often used to store devices type, management address and other useful information to be used in network automation.
 Suzieq can pull device data from Netbox selecting them by tag (currently only one per each source).
 To do so a token to access the netbox API is required as well as the netbox instance url.

+The token is considered a [sensitive data](#sensitive-data), so it can be specified via an environment variable using the format `env:ENV_TOKEN`.

 Since Netbox is a _dynamic source_, the data are periodically pulled, the period can be set to any desired number in seconds (default is 3600).

 !!!Info